Rack-Robotics/Powercore-V1.0-Manual/README.md

 The choice of using brass for the tool (cathode) is due to its good electrical conductivity and relatively lower wear rate, meaning the tool retains its shape for longer, allowing more accurate and efficient machining.
 On the other hand, the workpiece, acting as the anode, is the target of the material removal process, where the generated heat from the spark causes localized melting or vaporization, thus aiding in achieving the desired shape or feature.

-## Powercore V1 Hardware and Electronics
+## Powercore V1

-The Rack Robotics's Powercore is a transistor EDM power supply unit.
+The Rack Robotics's Powercore V1 is a transistor EDM power supply unit.
 The Powercore creates, maintains, and monitors electrical sparks in an EDM machine.
 It is designed to be affordable and hackable.
 The Powercore has several features to achive its purpose:

     On-Board Raspberry Pi Pico  -   A drop-in Raspberry Pi Pico module is used as an on-board microcontroller, allowing for maximum flexibility.
                                     Micropython come pre-flashed on-board.
 Do not attempt to program microcontroller while machining, or while